 The reason is often for billing purposes.
 May relate to the resources referred to in supportingInformation and used to decide how the diagnostic investigation will be performed, or even if it will be performed at all

-The identifier.type element is used to distinguish between the identifiers assigned by the orderer (known as the 'Placer' in HL7 v2 ) and the producer of the observations in response to the order ( known the 'Filler' in HL7 v2) .
-Use the identfier type code "PLAC" for the Placer Identifier and "FILL" for the Filler identifier.
+The identifier.type element is used to distinguish between the identifiers assigned by the orderer (known as the 'Placer' in HL7 v2) and the producer of the observations in response to the order (Known the 'Filler' in HL7 v2) .
+Use the identifier type code "PLAC" for the Placer Identifier and "FILL" for the Filler identifier.
 See the example code below:

 <!-- Placer identifier-->